JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 let me go first?”

-If there is such a thing known at the doctor’s shop as a _Detective_-_Fever_, that disease had now got fast hold of your humble servant.
+If there is such a thing known at the doctor’s shop as a _Detective-Fever_, that disease had now got fast hold of your humble servant.
 Sergeant Cuff went on between the hillocks of sand, down to the beach.
 I followed him (with my heart in my mouth); and waited at a little distance for what was to happen next.